keremoktar/keremoktar.github.io/docs/README.md

 I was born and raised in Istanbul (🧿); studied economics and cognitive science at Pomona College, CA (☀️); completed my PhD in Psychology at Princeton, NJ (❄️); and now research social cognition in AI systems at Meta FAIR in Seattle, WA (☔).

-My research won CogSci's Marr Prize and SPP's Best Poster Prize, and Princeton's Center for Human Values supported my PhD through a Rockefeller Graduate Prize Fellowship.
+My research has won CogSci's Marr Prize for best paper and SPP's Poster Prize; Princeton's Center for Human Values supported my PhD through a Rockefeller Prize Fellowship.
 Beyond research, I co-designed and co-taught *Psychology of Justice* at Edna Mahan, a women's prison in New Jersey, in 2024.
 I have also found and tamed the [Oscar Mayer Wienermobile](/assets/images/wienermobile.jpeg).

 ## Contact {#contact}